-- a) The Act. - b) Other Council's policies, procedures and guidelines. - c) The Council's Code of Conduct, (includes Councillor Code of Conduct and Employee Code of Conduct Councillor Code of Conduct.pdf and Employee Code of Conduct.pdf). - d) Other relevant legislative requirements such as, but not limited to, the Trade Practices Act, Goods Act and the Environmental Protection Act, and the relevant provisions of the Competition and Consumer Act 2010.
-Procurement operations are consistent with prescribed rights; and - e) Responsibilities and they respect the 20 fundamental rights within the Victorian Charter of Human Rights and Responsibilities Act 2006.
+- a) The Act. - b) Other Council's policies, procedures and guidelines. - c) The Council's Code of Conduct, (includes Councillors Code of Conduct and Employee Code of Conduct). - d) Other relevant legislative requirements such as, but not limited to, the Trade Practices Act, Goods Act and the Environmental Protection Act, and the relevant provisions of the Competition and Consumer Act 2010.
+Procurement operations are consistent with prescribed rights and - e) responsibilities and they respect the 20 fundamental rights within the Victorian Charter of Human Rights and Responsibilities Act 2006.

-Officers can obtain guidance on procurement matters from the Best Practice Procurement Guidelines for Victorian Local Government 2024.
+Officers can obtain guidance on procurement matters from the Victorian Local Government Best Practice Procurement Guidelines 2013.